eericzzhao/cse15l-lab-reports/LabReport1.md

 # **Lab Report 1**
-## The Command *cd*:
+## The Command `cd` :

 *No Arguments* : ![Image](Image1.png)

 **Working Directory**: "/home"

 **What is happening here?** When the command "cd" is run on a working directory that is not "/home", it sets the working directory to "/home".
-When the command is run without arguments on "/home", cd still sets the working directory to the home directory.
+When the command is run without arguments despite "/home" being already in the home directory, cd still sets the working directory to the home directory.

-**Possible error?** While not a massive error, it doesn't give the desired effect of changing the working directory to anything.
+**Possible error?** No errors reported as the command will still run fine.
+While not an error, running the command with the home directory being the wokring directory, it doesn't give the desired effect of changing the working directory to anything.

 ---